mebjas/mebjas.github.io/_posts/2021-06-14-QR-and-barcode-scanner-using-html-and-javascript.md

 3. [Minor] Library now reports more granular errors to reduce debugging time for developers.
-     - For example, if the library is used in `http` url, the exact issue will be reported.
+     - For example, if the library is used in `HTTP` url, the exact issue will be reported.

 **Code health fixes**
 1. Entire code **migrated to Typescript** for scalable & less error-prone development.